Mooshay105/My-Auth-System/README.md

 # Auth System
-A Auth System I Made Fro Hexagon TV But Is Now Not In Use
+A Auth System I Made For Hexagon TV But Is Now Not In Use.